gr455/blog/content/post/gsoc_week1.md

 ## Community Bonding Period

 I had been contributing to CircuitVerse since September 2020, so I was familiar with the community.
 Still the community bonding period was a blast!
 I got to meet the entire core development team at CircuitVerse and all the other GSoC students over a video conference.
 My mentors were extremely welcoming and helpful too.
-I discussed the goals and features of the testbench project with **Satvik Ramaprasad** and **Prof. Richard Pawson** and decided on the flow from the user point of view.
+I discussed the goals and features of the testbench project with **Satvik Ramaprasad** and **Dr. Richard Pawson** and decided on the flow from the user point of view.

 I also read a lot of code during this period (I am half decent at reading code from all that I have read while auditing for security stuff).
 Since my project is very close to the simulator engine, I had to be familiar with the working of the engine.
 Reading all this code really made me appreciate CircuitVerse.
 It takes Data Structures and Algorithms and integrates them seemlessly into a working product.